 In the present case, the Agreement gives Beneficiary of Trust the power to remove and replace the trustee, to propose investment guidelines and policies, and to recommend investment managers and submanagers.
 The powers of the Beneficiary, the investment managers, and the submanagers are exercisable in a fiduciary capacity.
 Any trustee, investment manager, or submanager may not be related or subordinate to any beneficiary of Trust within the meaning of § 672(c).
-Accordingly, Beneficiary will not be treated as holding a general power of appointment solely as a result of retaining the removal and replacement power.
+Further, the trustee has no discretionary power with respect to distributions of trust income and corpus.
+We conclude that Beneficiary will not be treated as holding a general power of appointment solely as a result of retaining the removal and replacement power.
 See Rev. Rul.
 95-58.
 Therefore, the possession of the power will not cause Trust to be included in Beneficiary's gross estate.